 - intellectual and cognitive disability

-Our hardship partners can discuss the eligibility criteria and what evidence you need to provide.
+The hardship partner can explain the eligibility criteria and advise what evidence you’ll need to provide.
 It is up to the hardship partner to apply on your behalf.

 Activities you can do